 Your school can take action to reduce this waste, and even get your students involved!

-There are several things that can be done in the back of house and front of house before the food is consumed:
+There are several things that can be done in the cafeteria before the food is consumed:

 - Review sales report to see which items are less popular, and consider replacing them for more popular food items.